Skip to main content

 Adapters

-The NautilusTrader design integrates data providers and/or trading venues through adapter implementations, these can be found in the top level adapters subpackage.
+Adapters integrate data providers and trading venues into NautilusTrader.
+They can be found in the top-level adapters subpackage.

 Instrument providers